muhme/joomla-branches-tester/README.md

 Just like in plant grafting, where a scion is joined to a rootstock, you can graft a Joomla package onto the development branch for testing.
-Simply choose the same major and minor version numbers from the development branch, and graft the package for a seamless experience.:
+Simply choose the same major and minor version numbers from the development branch, and graft the package for a seamless experience:

 ```
 scripts/graft.sh 52 ~/Downloads/Joomla_5.2.0-alpha4-dev-Development-Full_Package.zip